 - Affective nurturance – love

-The research program is guided by a set of assumptions about family life that informs the development and publication of all research at the Institute.
+Our research program is guided by a set of understandings about family life that inform the development and publication of all research at the Institute.

 - The Vanier Institute understands families as active agents of personal, social and cultural change.
 Context is important as noted below, but families – understood here to include individual members as well as the unit as a whole – have an active hand in charting their course.